stonecauldron/tile-mapper/report/paper.md

 create.

-Papers using machine learning methods to generate content are still a minority, bu the trend seems to be on the rise.
+Papers using machine learning methods to generate content are still a minority, but the trend seems to be on the rise.
 Our use of Markov chains is directly inspired by the work of @Snodgrass2013 and @Dahlskog2014.
 They both use Markov chains to create *Mario* levels with very convincing results.
 The difference with our approach lies in the fact that *Mario* levels have a linear nature.
 The